kivikko/json/README.md

 For instance, this setup is applicable for plugins designed for programs that utilize different versions of JSON converters, which may be incompatible with each other across various software versions.

+This is particularly relevant if your project targets the .NET Framework 4.8 and using `System.Text.Json` is not possible.

 Being able to copy the functionality directly into your project circumvents this issue, as the functionality will always align with the version of the project it's copied into.

 ## Supported Types